-We recently discussed vitamins and their role in supporting the body’s various metabolic processes.
-These are classified “micronutrients” are necessary components to basic functions, but are also required in the optimal balance to achieve overall health and wellness.
-Clients may often inquire about supplementation and whether taking vitamins are necessary.
+Vitamins are classified as “micronutrients” are necessary components to basic functions, but are also required in the optimal balance to achieve overall health and wellness.
+Our personal training clients may often inquire about supplementation and whether taking vitamins are necessary.
 A healthy and balanced diet usually requires all one needs to obtain essential vitamins, but only an in-depth vitamin analysis could reveal deficiencies and even toxically high levels of a particular vitamin.

-Recall that there are two types of vitamins, water-soluble and fat soluble.
+There are two types of vitamins, water-soluble and fat-soluble.

 Water-soluble vitamins dissolve in water and are absorbed in the GI tract and are not readily stored (like fat-soluble vitamins), are utilized quickly, and need to be replenished more frequently as a result.
 Vitamins C and the B complex are water-soluble.
 Toxicity is unlikely since these vitamins are excreted quickly and not stored.

 Fat-soluble vitamins such as A, D, E, and K are mostly absorbed passively in the GI tract by binding to dietary fats and are also stored in the body’s fatty tissues making toxicity possible if an individual ingests too high a dose of one of these vitamins.